 Solids Methods

-Extraction from settled solids is used to detect RSV, IFA, IBV, and Mpox.
+Extraction from settled solids is used to detect Adenovirus, Hepatitis A, RSV, Influenza A, Influenza B, and Mpox.
 The method for sample processing is described in the paper below.
 Kim, Sooyeol, et al. “SARS-CoV-2 RNA is enriched by orders of magnitude in primary settled solids relative to liquid wastewater at publicly owned treatment works.”
 Environmental science: water research & technology 8.4 (2022): 757-770.

-The primers used for IFA, IBV, RSV, and Mpox are from the following papers/reports.
+The primers used for Adenovirus, Influenza A, Influenza B, RSV, Mpox, and Hepatitis A are from the following papers.

 • Wolfe, Marlene K., et al. “Wastewater-based detection of two influenza outbreaks.”
 Environmental Science & Technology Letters 9.8 (2022): 687-692.